pradnyesh45/LinkedIn-Connect/README.md

 AI application to send a personalised message while sending connection request on LinkedIn.

+> Note: Due to my extensive testing during development with multiple login attempts, LinkedIn now requires additional security checks (like CAPTCHA) on my personal account only.
+This won't affect you - your account will work normally without these security prompts.

 ## Local Setup (MacOS)

 ### Backend Setup